christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Just a few heads at a few layers carry most of the critical information needed for the model’s final prediction.
 But these heads take on different roles at different layers, and their importance can shift dramatically.
 The model is clearly doing a complex, multi-step computation—transforming representations layer by layer to reach the right conclusion.

+The residual stream shows strong activity in the early layers, indicating the importance of initial context.

 <br/>

 <p align="center">